Last updated 19 April 2022

-Beginning around 2001, hundreds and then thousands families began to petition NVICP claiming that their children’s autism resulted from vaccination.
-(See the article The History of Anti-vaccination Movements, and specifically the section “The Measles, Mumps, Rubella (MMR) Vaccine Controversy” for a discussion of the origin of these claims.)
+Beginning around 2001, hundreds and then thousands of families began to petition NVICP, claiming their children’s autism resulted from vaccination.
+(See the article , and specifically the section “The Measles, Mumps, Rubella (MMR) Vaccine Controversy” for a discussion of the origin of these claims.)
 To deal with the volume of these petitions, and to address the assertion that a causal relationship existed between vaccination and autism, the NVICP established a special program in 2002 called the Omnibus Autism Proceeding, housed within the U.S. Court of Federal Claims Office of Special Masters.

-The OAP consolidated many of the autism claims into three test cases that rested on different theories of causation.
-The first test case addressed the issue of whether measles-mumps-rubella (MMR) vaccine alone or given along with thimerosal-containing vaccines (TCVs) is a causal factor in development of autism.
+The OAP consolidated many autism claims into three test cases that focused on different theories of causation.
+The first test case addressed whether measles-mumps-rubella (MMR) vaccine alone, or along with thimerosal-containing vaccines (TCVs), is a causal factor in autism.
 (Thimerosal is an ethylmercury compound that was a common preservative in some killed vaccines.)
 The second test case examined TCVs alone.
-The third test case was to look solely at MMR vaccines, but the case was withdrawn after parties announced that they would rely on the findings of the first test case.
+The third test case was to look solely at MMR vaccines, but the case was withdrawn after parties announced they would rely on the findings of the first test case.

-Petitioners remaining in the OAP must submit new evidence or theories of causation of autism by vaccines, abide by the existing rulings as their cases are dismissed by the OAP, or exit the program to pursue other legal options.
+Petitioners remaining in the OAP must submit new evidence or theories of causation of autism by vaccines, abide by the existing rulings as the OAP dismisses their cases, or exit the program to pursue other legal options.
 To date, no other theories of causes have been ruled upon, though petitioners are attempting to advance them.

 Outside the United States

 Many developed nations have instituted similar programs to the NVICP in the United States.
-Their means of funding varies, as do other details of the programs, such as vaccines and adverse events covered and how the programs handle petitioners’ legal fees.
-In some cases (Germany and Switzerland) the state, rather than the national government, administers the program.
+Their means of funding vary, as do other details of the programs, such as vaccines and covered adverse events, and how the programs handle petitioners’ legal fees.
+In some cases (Germany and Switzerland), the state, rather than the national government, administers the program.
 And in countries with national health plans, vaccine injury compensation is a secondary source of support, as basic health care is provided at no or very little cost.
 In general, developing nations have not established compensation systems for vaccine injuries.
-Attention, however, is being paid to the need to monitor adverse events after immunization as GAVI, PATH, the World Health Organization, and other NGOs continue their efforts to fund and deliver vaccines to the developing world.
+Attention is however paid to the need to monitor adverse events after immunization, as GAVI, PATH, the World Health Organization, and other NGOs continue their efforts to fund and deliver vaccines to the developing world.
 Such efforts may eventually lead to compensation systems.

-The vaccine market has stabilized since the passage of the NCVIA and the establishment of the NVCIP.
+The vaccine market has stabilized since the NCVIA and the establishment of the NVCIP.
 In the United States, six manufacturers supply most of the standard childhood and adult vaccines, and a handful of smaller companies and organizations supply other, less commonly used vaccines.
-Occasional vaccine shortages do occur (such as with influenza vaccine in 2003 through 2005) but these shortages may be due to a combination of factors without a strong connection to liability issues, such as the effect of corporate mergers, the level of government reimbursement for vaccines in the federally funded Vaccine for Children program, and regulatory issues.
+Occasional vaccine shortages occur (such as with the influenza vaccine in 2003 through 2005), but these shortages may be due to factors without strong connection to liability issues, such as the effect of corporate mergers, the level of government reimbursement for vaccines in the federally funded Vaccine for Children program, and regulatory issues.

-The NVICP provides an accounting of its claims and compensation at its Data & Statistics webpage.
+The NVICP provides an accounting of its claims and compensation at its page.